cpp-tutor/learnmoderncpp-tutorial/06-enums-and-structs.md

 * Write an `operator-` and call it from `main()`.

 It is usual to write `operator`s as global (or *free*, or *non-member*) functions when they do not need to access `private:` parts of the types which they operate on.
-This is not a problem for member function `operator`s as they implicitly have access to all parts of both themselves and the variable they operate on.
+This is not a problem for **member** `operator`s as they implicitly have access to all parts of both themselves and the variable they operate on.

 The simplified result of these conventions is demonstrated in the following program: